It's dramatic to have bought your dream home and be confronted with defects. To detect defects, you can have a building inspection performed.

 Age clauses and non-self-occupancy clauses do not always prevent sellers from the full protection of liability if there are hidden defects.

 Every case is different, but some generalities can be mentioned.

 For example, the defect must be severe.
 Thus, a leaking faucet is not a hidden defect.
 Also, the defect must interfere with the function of the room in which the defect is found.

 For example, in a kitchen, you should expect a drain.
 If it is not there, then it is a severe hidden defect.
 On the other hand, if the kitchen cabinets do not open properly, the kitchen can still be used normally, and there is no hidden defect.
-In general, the defect must interfere with any everyday use of the home.
+In general, the defect must interfere with any everyday home use.

 A building inspection is a detailed property inspection by a construction expert.
 The buyer commonly hires a building expert and, in some cases, the buying agent.
 Our Walter Buying Service takes care of this for you.
 Continue reading →

 As a buyer, you have a legal duty to inspect the house properly and find out as much as possible about what is happening in the neighborhood.
 This is known as the obligation to investigate.
 Continue reading →

 The closing date is the day when, as the buyer, you officially become the owner of the house.
 After signing the deed of transfer, this document is recorded in the land registry, and you are formally recognized as the owner.
 Continue reading →